ninjaa/gpt-commit-messages/README.md

 ## About

-Command that has GPT4 draft commit messages for me.
+Command that has GPT4 draft git commit messages for me.

 Also looks for errors in diff.